 Kidney Problems Related to Metal-on-Metal Hip Replacements

-Renal insufficiency describes the issue when the kidneys stop functioning properly.
+Renal insufficiency, or kidney failure, happens when your kidneys stop functioning properly.
 The kidneys are responsible for removing waste from our blood, regulating our blood pressure and other important processes as well.

-According to the FDA, metal-on-metal hip implants are linked to interference with kidney function.
-Metal surfaces from the hip cup and ball rub together and shed microscopic cobalt and chromium particals into the blood.
-High counts of metal ions in the blood can have destructive consequences on the body.
+According to the FDA, metal-on-metal hip implants are linked to kidney problems.
+Metal surfaces from the hip cup and ball rub together and shed microscopic cobalt and chromium particles into the blood.
+Those tiny metal ions cause the kidneys to work harder to filter the blood and can damage the kidneys.

-The kidneys may start to malfunction when trying to remove metal ions from the body’s blood, and this leads to kidney, or renal, insufficiency.
+A systemic effect of metal on metal hips describes health problems that affect the entire body, instead of only the hip joint.
+Systemic injuries from metal poisoning may appear when your body tries to remove metal ions from the blood, leading to kidney failure or renal insufficiency.
 In some cases, patients even develop ‘nephrotoxicity,’ or kidney poisoning, from the metal particles.